icerpc/icerpc-docs/content/icerpc-for-ice-users/slice/converting-ice-into-slice.md

 {% /side-by-side %}

 {% callout %}
-When you define an interface with the .ice syntax, you automatically define a Slice type with the same name.
+When you define an interface with the .ice syntax, you also implicitly define a Slice type with the same name.
 This Slice type represents a proxy to a service that implements this interface, and is encoded as the underlying service address.

 With the .slice syntax, an interface is a Slice construct but not a Slice type.